 Our first major digital publication is Holy at Home, a set of six editable slide decks for the Days of Awe.
 Read all about it, including what’s in it, how to preview the slides, and how to donate to receive an editable copy, here at Builder’s Blog.

 We also curate and publish digital resources for the festival year.
 Recent offerings include Great Miracles Happen Here: Liturgy, Poetry, and Art for Chanukah; Ushpizin: liturgy for Sukkot in time of covid; and Megillat Covid: Five offerings for Tisha b’Av.
 The new offerings co-created by our liturgical arts working group are all collected here.

-As of 2019 we have several publications in the pipeline, including:
+We have several print publications in the pipeline, among them:

-- Renew Our Hearts: A Siddur for Shabbat Day, to be published jointly by Bayit and Ben Yehuda.
-Renew Our Hearts balances tradition with innovation, featuring liturgy for morning (shacharit and a renewing approach to musaf, the “additional” service of Shabbat and festivals), afternoon (mincha), and evening (ma’ariv and havdalah), along with curated works of poetry, art and new liturgies from across the breadth of Jewish spiritual life;
+To be published jointly by Bayit and Ben Yehuda.
+Renew Our Hearts balances tradition with innovation, featuring liturgy for morning (shacharit and a renewing approach to musaf, the “additional” service of Shabbat and festivals), afternoon (mincha), and evening (ma’ariv and havdalah), along with curated works of poetry, art and new liturgies from across the breadth of Jewish spiritual life.
+Due in 2021.

 In the interest of maximizing accessibility, every word of Hebrew in every Bayit publication is paired with transliteration and with clear, pray-able English translation.